Grand Hotel Kronenhof: History

 In 1989, the heirs of the founding Gredig family sold the hotel to two Swiss private investors.
 In 2004, the two investors, in turn, sold it to the "Grand Hotels Engadinerkulm" company, which also owns the historic "Hotel Kulm" in St. Moritz.
 Extensive renovation work was begun that year, but the hotel's original Belle Epoque exterior and interior have both been largely preserved.

-Heinz E. and Jenny Hunkeler take over the leadership of the Kronenhof in October 2006.
-In September 2006 have started the gigantic construction works, including a 100 spaces new underground garage, 28 additional guest rooms and a more than 2000qm large spa-complex.
+Heinz E. and Jenny Hunkeler took over the leadership of the Kronenhof in October 2006.
+In September 2006 gigantic construction works were started, including a 100 spaces new underground garage, 28 additional guest rooms and a more than 2000qm large spa-complex.
 From April 2007 until November 2007 the hotel was completely closed.
-In addition took place the reconstruction of the staff- accommodation and the kitchen.
-Since the creation of the three-wing-layout of the hotel in the last century, no project to expand was as big and significant as this.
+In addition the reconstruction of the staff- accommodation and the kitchen took place.
+Since the creation of the three-wing-layout of the hotel in the last century, no project to expand had been as big and significant as this.

-Marc Eichenberger took over the management of the Grand Hotel Kronenhof in 2013 and in 2014, the hotel was named as the best hotel in the world in TripAdvisor's annual Travellers' Choice Awards.
-In 2015 he initialises the extension and modernisation of the ski room.
-13 double rooms and junior suites are being refurbished in 2016 with French star architect Pierre-Yves Rochon.
+Marc Eichenberger took over the management of the Grand Hotel Kronenhof in 2013, and in 2014, the hotel was named as the best hotel in the world in TripAdvisor's annual Travellers' Choice Awards.
+In 2015 he initialised the extension and modernisation of the ski room.
+Thirteen double rooms and junior suites were refurbished in 2016, by French star architect Pierre-Yves Rochon.